codio-content/Python_Maze-Programs_and_agorithms/.guides/content/More-Python-code-54e2.md

 ... means "while (as long as) the kettle has not yet boiled, do some Snapchatting.".

 ## Have no fear!!!
-While these things look mysterious, we'll teach you to get comfortable with them and use a game so you can actually try them out.
+While these things look mysterious, we'll teach you to get comfortable with them by programming a game so you can actually try them out.